Handling Routines, Coping with Changes

 - Category: Parent Tips,

-Routines and resistance to change are common among children with autism spectrum disorder.
+Adhering to routines and resistance to change are common among young children, especially children with autism spectrum disorder.
 For example they may prefer following the same order when getting dressed, taking the same transport after school or having the same cereal for breakfast.
 Routines can provide structure and predictability which help children feel safe and reassured.
 When routines are broken, they may feel uneasy and respond in a variety of ways, for example tantrums, resistance or aggressive behaviours.
 These responses may be the result of anxiety or the inability to communicate their emotions or needs.

 To increase your child’s ability to cope with changes, you may:

 - Start introducing small, pleasant changes and slowly work your way up over time.

 - Include a “surprise” card for unexpected activities in your visual schedule.
 Remember to use the surprise card for fun surprises as well so that your child can associate surprises with pleasant experiences.